Aykut-Avci/Aykut-Avci/README.md

 ## 📝 About Me

-Hey there! 👋 I'm a data analyst with hands-on experience in inventory management.
-What I enjoy most about this job is transforming raw data into actionable insights and being involved in every step of the process—from data cleaning to creating reports that drive business decisions.
-I'm also passionate about automating workflows to make time for more strategic problem-solving.
+Hey there! 👋 I’m a data analyst with hands-on experience in inventory management.
+What I find most fulfilling about my work is the satisfaction of completing projects and seeing how my analyses lead to actionable recommendations that can drive decision-making.
+I enjoy the entire process—from cleaning and transforming data to crafting insights and generating recommendations.

-When I'm not working with data, I love reading about psychology, listening to electronic music 🎧, or hitting the gym 💪.
-I’m always eager to learn new things, especially in the areas of customer segmentation and inventory optimization!
+Outside of data, I’m passionate about reading psychology, enjoying electronic music 🎧, and working out at the gym 💪.
+I’ve recently started diving back into personal projects and am eager to explore new areas in customer segmentation and inventory optimization

 ## 🛠️ Skills

 **Technical Skills**: Python, SQL, MySQL, NumPy, Pandas, Scikit-Learn, Tableau, Jupyter, Google Sheets, Google BigQuery, MS Excel